ishiyakazuo/CH551-4NES4SNES/README.md

 # Current Status
 - USB: Done!
 - NES/SNES controller interface: Untested, but probably likely to work (logic is identical to the original 4NES4SNES, I just redefined the macros that access the physical pins).
-I do plan to test this in the near future.
+I have verified that shorting the data line to GND causes all buttons to be pressed as expected, so I'd say the likelihood of this working as intended is very high.